What does my mind have to do with badminton?

 What do you do when you want to improve your strokes?
 Do more of stroke practice.
 Want to move faster?
 Be involved in your exercises.
 Aiming to be fitter?
 Eat healthy.

 And if you want to be a confident and positive player/person?
-Train your mind and get to know yourself and badminton better.
+Train your mind and get to know yourself and learn badminton better..

 Agreed, mental skills are not exactly visible like other skills such as moving well on the court and hitting the shuttle well.
 But does that mean they are not equally needed?
 Have you noticed yourself getting distracted while on court?
 Or get irritated because you could not play a new stroke exactly the way you or your coach wanted?
 All players face moments when they do not feel like they are themselves.
 But more importantly, the question is, are we doing anything about it?
 Te